itsdheerajdp/ProxyShield/README.md

 2. Once logged in, navigate to your dashboard.

-3. For teachers, click on the "Take Attendance" button and follow the on-screen instructions to take attendance using the camera.

-4. For students, you can view your attendance percentage on the dashboard.
+3. For students, you can view your attendance percentage on the dashboard.

-## Contributing

-If you would like to contribute to ProxyShield, please follow these steps:

-1. Fork the repository.

-2. Create a new branch:

 ## Link